Administrative divisions of the Novgorod Republic

 The administrative division of Novgorod Republic is not definitely known; the country was divided into several tysyachas (lit. thousands) and volosts.
-The city of Novgorod with its vicinity, as well as a few other towns were not part of any of those.
+The city of Novgorod with its vicinity, as well as a few other towns, were not part of any of those.
 Pskov achieved an autonomy from Novgorod in the 13th century; its independence was confirmed by the Treaty of Bolotovo in 1348.

-After the fall of the republic, Novgorod Land, as part of Russia, consisted of 5 pyatinas (literally "fifths") that were further divided into uyezds and pogosts.
+After the fall of the republic, Novgorod Land, as part of Muscovy, consisted of 5 pyatinas (literally "fifths") that were further divided into uyezds and pogosts.
 This division was replaced only in the beginning of 18th century when Peter I introduced guberniyas.

 Novgorod Republic

+City of Novgorod

+Novgorod with its vicinity (located on upper Volkhov and near Ilmen Lake) belonged to a separate territorial unit.
+The city of Novgorod itself was divided into five kontsy (концы) or boroughs: Nerevsky, Zagorodsky, Lyudin, Slavensky and Plotnitsky.
+The city was also divided into two sides: the left-bank of the Volkhov was called the Sophia Side and the right-bank the Commercial or Trade Side.

 Core

 Northwestern Russia – the lands near Ilmen Lake, Volkhov River, Ladoga Lake and Gulf of Finland, often referred to as Novgorod volost in chronicles, formed the core of the state.
 The assumptions of the internal structure of independent Novgorod are mostly based on the list of the builders of the Great Bridge over Volkhov (1260s) and the 1471 treaty between Novgorod and Casimir IV of Poland.
 The former lists ten parts of Novgorod itself and nine other entities.
-According to Burov, these were tysyachas that, together with the capital made t'ma (lit. ten thousand), mentioned in the 1471 treaty.
+According to Burov (1993), these were tysyachas that, together with the capital made t'ma (lit. ten thousand), mentioned in the 1471 treaty.
 Below is the list of tysyachas and their approximate locations: